 While there is relatively little controversy about solar energy as a source of power, potential conflicts arise with the siting of solar installations.
-Ground-mounted systems tend to be larger in scale that roof mounted systems, and generally are sited on undeveloped or agricultural land.
-More recently, there have been concerns about large utility-scale installations being built on land designated as industrial or commercial.
-This is a legitimate concern in the Windham Region as geography significantly limits the availability of land that is appropriate for such intensive use.
-We are asking towns to pro-actively identify preferred sites for solar generation where these preferred use conflicts might exist.
-These systems are relatively benign once installed; however the region has relatively little prime agricultural soil.
-Installations covering large acreage should provide mitigation in the form of retained agricultural soils on site, or conserved agricultural land of equal value elsewhere in the region.
-Roof top systems have the advantage of requiring zero additional development of open land, though conflicts can arise if these systems are installed in areas with historic district overlays, or where neighboring trees may shade out the system for a substantial period of the day.
+Ground-mounted systems tend to be larger in scale that roof-mounted systems, and generally are sited on undeveloped or agricultural land.
+More recently, there have been concerns about large utility-scale installations being built on land zoned as industrial or commercial use.
+This is a legitimate concern in the Windham Region, as geography significantly limits the availability of land that is appropriate for such intensive use.
+This plan defers to the towns to identify preferred sites for solar generation on a local level.

+Solar systems are generally benign once installed; however, the Region has relatively little prime agricultural soil.
+Installations covering large acreage should provide mitigation in the form of retained agricultural soils on site, or conserved agricultural land of equal value elsewhere in the Region.
+Rooftop array systems have the advantage of requiring zero additional development of open land, though conflicts can arise if these systems are installed in areas with historic district overlays, or where neighboring trees may shade out the system for a substantial period of the day.
 Towns should consider these issues and address them in their plans and zoning codes.